Asperger syndrome is a form of autism.

 - Clumsiness.
 Motor coordination difficulties are

 significantly more commonin adults with ASD.
-These motor skills issues may show up as difficulty performing tasks like sitting or walking correctly.
-Fine motor skills, like tying shoes or opening an envelope, may also be impacted.
+These motor skill issues may show up as difficulty performing tasks like sitting or walking correctly.
+Fine motor skills, like tying shoes or opening an envelope, may also be affected.

 - Obsession.
-It’s not uncommon for individuals with AS to hyper focus on a specific topic.
-You may have a deep understanding and vast vocabulary related to this topic.
+It’s not uncommon for people to have hyperfocus as a symptom of AS.
+It’s usually toward a specific topic.
+They may have a deep understanding and vast vocabulary related to this topic.
 They may also insist on talking about it when engaging with others.

 Individuals with AS may also experience symptoms that can be considered beneficial or helpful.